-Recommendation: Recommend the Watermaster Board to adopt the Semi-Annual OBMP Status Report 2014-2 and 2015-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.
+Recommendation: Adopt the Semi-Annual OBMP Status Report 2014-2 and 2015-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.

 Financial Impact: The costs of preparing the Semi-Annual OBMP Status Report and filing it with the Court are included in the Watermaster budget.